wp-plugins/productprint/readme.txt

 Tested up to: 4.0.1
 Stable tag: trunk

 WooCommerce extension to create printer-friendly product pages.
 Adds a Print button to the single product page.
-Extraneous information e.g. sidebars are not printed.

 == Description ==